-Officials want Californians to respond before in-person visits in August
+Officials want Californians to respond before the count ends Sept.
+30

-Last week, there were outreach events, social media efforts and ads in English and Spanish in Sacramento, Fresno, Los Angeles and other cities.
-This week, officials plan a statewide media blitz, leading up to a big “Get Out the Count” day on Aug.
+They did a similar effort in late July and early August before Census workers started knocking on doors.
+There were outreach events, social media efforts and ads in English and Spanish in Sacramento, Fresno, Los Angeles and other cities.
+And there was a statewide media blitz, leading up to a big “Get Out the Count” day on Aug.
 6.

 “Under this plan, the Census Bureau intends to meet a similar level of household responses as collected in prior censuses, including outreach to hard-to-count communities,” the statement said.

 But ending the actual count earlier is increasing worries among Democrats of a politically motivated undercount, particularly of immigrants and people of color.

 Nationwide, 64.9% of all households have responded either online, by phone or by mail, and another 17.5% have been counted by census takers, the Census Bureau says.

 California officials said Aug.
 31 that they plan to focus and spend $10 million to get people to self-respond in 2,000 low-responding and hard-to-count Census tracts in 21 counties, including Sacramento, in the next 30 days.
 Targeted outreach in 955 tracts will get $8 million; a phone bank and follow-up texts will get $2 million, with the goal to reach 1.1 million households in more than 1,100 tracts.

 And there are a lot of Californians who have yet to be counted, though 10.3 million have responded so far.
 UPDATE: As of Sept.
 16, that 68.4% self-response rate online or by phone or email tops the 2010 rate of 68.2%, officials announced.